 Haas is known and respected internationally as a highly sensitive and imaginative researcher into the inner world of sound.
 Most of his works (with the notable exception of the Violin Concerto, 1998) make use of microtonality, which the composer has subjected to thorough examination in the wake of Ivan Wyschnegradsky and Alois Hába.
 He has taught courses and lectured on the subject in several countries; in 1999 he was invited by the Salzburg Festival to give a talk under the title “Beyond The Twelve Semitones”, with the subtitle “Attempt at a Synopsis of Microtonal Composition Techniques”.

-This commission is kindly supported by Trevor Cook, Ian Baker and Nicholas Hodgson.
+This commission is kindly supported by Trevor Cook, Ian Baker, Nicholas Hodgson and Mark Benson.

 Support this commission